 - Slowly heat both milks together in a non-reactive pot over low heat until the temperature reaches 72°F.

-- Turn off the heat when the milk reaches temperature and add the cultures by sprinkling them onto the surface of the milk and allowing them to rehydrate there for 4 to 5 minutes.
-Then incorporate them into the milk using an up-and-down motion for about 30 seconds.
+- Turn off heat and add the starter culture by sprinkling it onto the surface of the milk and allowing it to rehydrate for 4-5 minutes.
+Incorporate the culture into the milk using an up-and-down motion for about 30 seconds.

-- Cover and maintain the milk at 72°F for 30 minutes.
+- Cover and maintain milk at 72°F for 30 minutes.

-- Add the diluted calcium chloride and stir for 1 minutes in an up-and-down motion.
-Repeat the same process with the diluted rennet.
+- Add diluted calcium chloride and stir for 1 minutes in an up-and-down motion.
+Repeat with diluted rennet.

-- Cover the milk and let it set at room temperature for 12 to 18 hours, or until there is a clean break and a slight layer of yellow whey floating atop the curds.
+- Cover milk and let it set at room temperature for 12-18 hours, or until there is a clean break and a slight layer of yellow whey floating atop the curds.

-- Return the curd to 72°F, and begin cutting it into 1/2-inch pieces.
+- Return curds to 72°F, and begin cutting the curd into ½-inch pieces.
 Once the curd is cut, remove it from the heat and gently stir the curds for 5 minutes.

 - Let the curds sink to the bottom of the pot, but maintain the temperature.
 Ladle off the top layer of whey until you can see the curds at the bottom.

 - Line a colander with butter muslin and begin ladling the curds into it.
-Let the curds drain for about 8 to 10 hours, or until the desired consistency is reached.
+Let the curds drain for 8-10 hours, or until the desired consistency is reached.

-- Put the drained cheese into a bowl and mix in the salt, adding more or less to accommodate your own personal taste.
+- Put the drained cheese in a bowl and mix in the salt, adjusting to taste.

-Store your quark in a covered container in the refrigerator, and use within 2 weeks.
+Store quark in a covered container in the refrigerator, and use within 2 weeks.